OpenSourceTreasure/No-Distraction-Dark-Mode-HTML-Webpage/README.md

 Sometimes you just need a blank homepage so you can think and chill-out in between projects.
 There are two parts to this -

-• Homepage with HTML.
-In the
+• HTML Homepage
+• Favicon

+The HTML Homepage uses simple code to create a "dark mode" page.
+It points to a black colored Favicon, so the tab will be in dark mode as well.

 How to setup
 1. Decide where you will store the two files (HTML and Favicon).
 I recommend My Documents.